4math/SPS/README.md

 # Goal of the project
   1) Create a Smart Power Socket device which will be able to measure power input and collect statistics about power usage.
-  2) Create software ecosystem where user ir able to turn on/off device, to browse the statistics of power usage and to create conditions which the smart device should execute.
+  2) Create software ecosystem where user is able to turn on/off device, to browse the statistics of power usage and to create conditions which the smart device should execute.
   3) Gain new knowledge in working with microcontrollers and creating full-stack web application.

 # How to run this project